chinapandaman/PyPDFForm/README.md

 pip install -r requirements.txt
 ```

-Alternatively, there is a Makefile rule which will set up a python virtual environment
+Alternatively, there is a Makefile rule which will set up a Python virtual environment
 and install all needed dependencies if you are running Linux:

 ```shell script